janelia-flyem/serviceproxy/README.md

 This will start a web server at the given port on the current machine.
 The command will return the registry address that should be used for clients to register their service.
-This is not the same as the web address hosting the proxy.
+The address is the same as the web address hosting the proxy but the port is different.

 To see the supported REST interface, navigate to "127.0.0.1:WEBPORT/interface".
 This will return an interface